• About Me

 • Blackadder: The Cavalier Years (15 minutes) – This aired as part of the first Comic Relief Red Nose Day on 5 Feb 1988.
 It’s a short 15 min segment produced after the third series had been made, but set in-between the second and third (during the English Civil War in 1648).
 It has Blackadder, Baldrick, & King Charles (Stephen Fry).
 It is mentioned that Blackadder is the last remaining descendant of the original Black Adders (which would be Series I & II at this point).

-• Blackadder’s Christmas Carol (45 minutes) – This was a Christmas special episode (airing on 23 Dec 1988) based around the plot of “A Christmas Carol”.
+• Blackadder’s Christmas Carol (45 minutes) – This was a Christmas special episode (airing on 23 Dec 1988) based around the plot of “A Christmas Carol“.
 The twist here is that Blackadder is the nicest man in England.
-He’s visited by a ghost showing him the past, the present, and future – which turns him bad.
+He’s visited by a ghost showing him the past and future – which turns him bad.
 This was unique as they recreated new scenes from Series II & III (not just reused footage, newly filmed bits in those series), plus an unseen future variant (Star Adder).
 It contains many cast members and people from Doctor Who in it and is easily my favorite of the specials.

 There were also a couple of live stage performances between 1998 and 2012, but I’m not going to cover those. (mostly because I’ve never seen them and the connection is tenuous at best).
 You can read a little about them on the Wikipedia page for Black Adder here.